Alien: Covenant (2017)

 Nate’s Grade: C+

-Posted on May 21, 2017, in 2017 Movies and tagged aliens, billy crudup, danny mcbride, horror, katherine waterston, michael fassbender, prequel, ridley scott, robots, sci-fi, sequel, thriller.
+Posted on May 21, 2017, in 2017 Movies and tagged aliens, billy crudup, danny mcbride, horror, katherine waterston, michael fassbender, michael green, prequel, ridley scott, robots, sci-fi, sequel, thriller.
 Bookmark the permalink.
 1 Comment.